 If you or a loved one have been injured in a car accident in Boston, MA, You may be entitled to recover damages for your medical bills, lost wages, suffering, and more.
-Get in touch with an experienced Boston car accident lawyer at Sweeney Merrigan Law, LLP at (617) 391-9001 to schedule a free consultation, or fill out our contact form.
+Get in touch with an experienced Boston car accident attorney at Sweeney Merrigan Personal Injury Lawyers at (617) 391-9001 to schedule a free consultation, or fill out our contact form.

 Our experienced car accident attorneys will fight to get the full amount you deserve.
 We’ll listen to your story and explain your options for moving forward with your case.

-After a car accident, not only are you dealing with inconvenience from your car being damaged or totaled, pain from injuries, and lost wages from missing work, but you may also have bills adding up from all of these difficulties you’ve faced.
+After a car accident, not only are you dealing with the inconvenience of car repairs or replacement, pain from injuries, and lost wages from missing work, but you may also have bills adding up from all of these difficulties you’ve faced.
 Insurance companies are supposed to provide compensation to help with situations like these when you need it most.

 Unfortunately, that money has to come out of their profits—and car insurance companies are very much motivated by profit.
 That means the auto insurance adjuster will often go to great lengths to deny, delay, or minimize the value of your payout.
 Often, they have the resources to succeed.

-You need a Boston car accident lawyer to even the playing field.
-When you choose Sweeney Merrigan Law, LLP, you’ll have over 100 years of combined legal experience in your corner.
+You need a car accident lawyer to even the playing field.
+When you choose Sweeney Merrigan Personal Injury Lawyers, you’ll have over 100 years of combined legal experience in your corner.
 That means a lawyer who will:

 If you’re hurt and wondering where to turn for help in maximizing your settlement offer, look no further.
-Our legal team at Sweeney Merrigan Law, LLP is standing by to take your call.
+Our legal team at Sweeney Merrigan Personal Injury Lawyers is standing by to take your call.

 While auto accidents can unfold anywhere in the city of Boston, certain stretches of road and intersections are simply more dangerous than others.